trilejay/cs-361-microservice-A/README.md

 2. **Color Name**: Sends the hex code corresponding to the provided color name.
 The microservice communicates via Python sockets.

-# How to Programmatically Request Data
+# How to Programmatically REQUEST & RECEIVE Data
 To request data from the microservice, create a socket connection and send either a hex code or a color name to the microservice.

 **Example for Sending Hex Code:**